fineanmol/plant-tree/README.md

-🌿 Updated on Fri, 25 Apr 2025 09:07:02 GMT
+🌱 Updated on Fri, 25 Apr 2025 11:54:27 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."